NvChad/nvchad.github.io/docs/config/nvchad_ui.md

 #### Tabufline

-- Add this in your plugin overrides section
+- Add this in your plugin overrides section.
-- This example is for overriding the modules in tabufline
+- This example is for overriding the modules in tabufline:

 ```lua
 ["NvChad/ui"] = {
  override_options = {